Top 10 Radiohead Songs

 Snobs complain that Radiohead's debut single is not at all representative of what the band is capable of.
-In fact, they usually sniff their noses at 'Creep''s inclusion in lists of the 10 Best Radiohead Songs.
+In fact, they usually sniff their noses at the inclusion of "Creep" in lists of the Top 10 Radiohead Songs.
 But it's a critical song in their career, and not just because it's their first single.
 It's also the moment where they learned that they didn't have to play to anyone's expectations.

 The opening song on the band's fifth album arrives like a warning shot, a signal that something radically different is on the way.
-Featuring just a drum machine, electric piano and Yorke's manipulated voice, 'Everything in Its Right Place' — strung together by random words — announces Radiohead's electronic era like a prophet from the future.
+Featuring just a drum machine, electric piano and Yorke's manipulated voice, "Everything in Its Right Place" was strung together by random words, announcing Radiohead's electronic era like a prophet from the future.
 It's as exciting as it is disorienting.

-A total turn from the somewhat generic 'Creep' (see No. 10 on our list of the 10 Best Radiohead Songs), the first single from the band's second album begins their search for identity.
+A total turn from the somewhat generic "Creep" (see No. 10 on our list of the Top 10 Radiohead Songs), the first single from the band's second album begins their search for identity.
 It's one of the loveliest songs to come out of the mid-'90s alt-rock boom, a meditation on artificiality in the real world.
 It's the moment where Yorke and Radiohead found their voice.

-The centerpiece of Radiohead's best album is a three-part, six-and-a-half-minute suite that's as tricky and complex as anything found in 1970s prog.
-It shifts from one movement to the next without breaking form – a monumental achievement from a band hounded by 'Creep' only a few years earlier (see No. 10 on our list of the 10 Best Radiohead Songs).
-'Paranoid Android' is epic, ambitious and a sprawling, defining moment in the band's illustrious career.
+The centerpiece of Radiohead's best album is a three-part, six-and-a-half-minute suite that's as tricky and complex as anything found in '70s prog.
+It shifts from one movement to the next without breaking form – a monumental achievement from a band hounded by "Creep" only a few years earlier (see No. 10 on our list of the Top 10 Radiohead Songs).
+"Paranoid Android" is epic, ambitious and a sprawling, defining moment in Radiohead's illustrious career.